 They are mostly run using a predetermined set of rules so that they can either collect information from users or point them in the right direction to certain products or offers.
 But, the advent of AI has spawned a new type of Chatbot that is flexible enough to respond to specific user questions.

-In the age of instant gratification, we think that having a Chatbot to handle and shape user interactions will be a real game changer.
+In the age of instant gratification, we think that having a website chatbot to handle and shape user interactions will be a real game changer.

 We mentioned in last week’s post that websites need to be quicker than ever for the battle to keep a users’ attention.
 Statistics from Crazyegg say that at most you have 15 seconds to get hold of a user’s attention before they’re liable to leave.